3liz/py-qgis-wps/README.md

 Since 1.8 Py-QGIS-WPS supports [OGC API REST processes api](https://ogcapi.ogc.org/processes/)

 This implementation allows you to expose and run on a server:
-* QGIS Processing algorithms available on Desktop (side note, exposing a QGIS model or Processing script is recommended)
+* QGIS Processing algorithms available on Desktop (side note, exposing a QGIS model or Processing script are recommended)
 * QGIS Processing models and scripts
 * QGIS plugins having a Processing provider according to their `metadata.txt`file